Watch: Sheikh Hamdan leads sea of runners as paragliders kick off Dubai Run 2024

 Siddique with his family

-The free run, marked the closing day of the 30-day long Dubai Fitness Challenge (DFC) that has turned the city into an open gym.
+The free run marked the closing day of the 30-day Dubai Fitness Challenge (DFC) that has turned the city into an open gym.

 ALSO READ: